SchlossLab/Schloss_PacBio16S_PeerJ_2015/PacBioManuscript.md

 (v3.1, HM-278D).
 Genomic DNAs from the three other communities were obtained using the MO BIO PowerSoil DNA extraction kit.
-The human and mouse fecal samples were obtained using protocols that were reviewed and approved by the University Committee on Use and Care of Animals and the Institutional Review Board at the University of Michigan.
+The human and mouse fecal samples were obtained using protocols that were reviewed and approved by the University Committee on Use and Care of Animals (Protocol #PRO00004877) and the Institutional Review Board at the University of Michigan (Protocol #HUM00057066).
+The human stool donor provided informed consent.

 ***Library generation and sequencing.***
 The DNAs were each amplified in triplicate using barcoded primers targeting the